Thomas Szasz: Positions

-Mental illness is a myth
+Mental illness as a myth

 In Szasz's view, people who are said to have a mental illness only have "problems in living".
 Diagnoses of "mental illness" or "mental disorder" are passed off as scientific but are judgments (of disdain) to support certain uses of power by authorities.
 In that line of thinking, schizophrenia becomes not the name of a disease entity but a judgment of extreme psychiatric and social disapprobation.
 Szasz called schizophrenia "the sacred symbol of psychiatry" because those so labeled have long provided and continue to provide justification for psychiatric theories, treatments, abuses, and reforms.

-He argued that psychiatry is a pseudoscience that parodies medicine by using medical-sounding words and that, supported by the state through various Mental Health Acts, it has become a modern secular state religion.
-As a vastly elaborate social control system which disguises itself under the claims of being rational, systematic and therefore scientific, it constitutes a fundamental threat to freedom and dignity.
+Szasz argued that psychiatry is a pseudoscience that parodies medicine by using medical-sounding words and that, supported by the state through various Mental Health Acts, it has become a modern secular state religion.
+As a vastly elaborate social control system that disguises itself under the claims of being rational, systematic, and therefore scientific, it constitutes a fundamental threat to freedom and dignity.
 In The Myth of Mental Illness he argued that people can only play "the mental illness game" if their partner and those around them play a complementary role – a situation that would later be described as codependency.